PetropoulakisPanagiotis/kakuro/README.md

 [UC Berkeley CS188 Intro to AI Course](http://ai.berkeley.edu/home.html).

-More information about kakuro can be found at https://en.wikipedia.org/wiki/Kakuro.
+More information about kakuro can be found at: https://en.wikipedia.org/wiki/Kakuro.

 ## Compilation:
 ```